New Releases by Marina Budhos

 We Are All We Have

-When a teenage girl’s single mom is taken by ICE, everything changes—all of her hopes and dreams for the future turn into survival.
+When a teenage girl’s single mom is taken by ICE, everything changes—all of her hopes and dreams for the future have turned into survival.
 Seventeen-year-old Rania is shaken awake in her family''s apartment in Brooklyn.
 ICE is at the door, taking her mother away.
-But Ammi has done everything right, hasn’t she?
-Their asylum case is fine.
-This was supposed to be Rania’s greatest summer: hanging out with her best friend, Fatima, and getting ready for college in the fall.
-But now, none of that is certain.
+But Ammi has This was supposed to be Rania’s greatest summer: hanging out with her best friend, Fatima, and getting ready for college in the fall.
+But it’s 2019, and nothing is certain.
 Now, along with her younger brother, Kamal, and a new friend, Carlos, Rania must figure out how to survive.
+A road trip leads to searching for answers to questions she didn’t even think to ask.
 In this vivid exploration of what happens when the country you have put your hopes into is fast shutting down, award-winning author Marina Budhos shows us how one girl bursting with dreams navigates secrets, love, and the lure of the open road.

 The Long Ride